lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 the seed via `ML-DSA.KeyGen_internal` and ensuring it is bytewise equal to the value presented in the private key.

-{{example-bad}} includes some examples of inconsistent sees and expanded private keys.
+{{example-bad}} includes some examples of inconsistent seeds and expanded private keys.

 # Security Considerations